.png)

 Black shoes are also still acceptable and preferred for school.

-Reception calendar of events 2022:
+Reception calendar of events list

 Welcome Meeting: